Marzuh/1ot/README.md

 ## FE: Web

 Port 7000 must be free.
-Better way is to execute 'dev' script form 'package.json'
+Better is to execute 'dev' script form 'package.json'

 ```bash
 cd ./web
 yarn vite
 ```

-Also you can run FE with gradle task web.Tasks.node.viteRun (Warning!
+Other way is to run FE with gradle task web.Tasks.node.viteRun (Warning!
 You must be able to stop/kill process manually, because IDE can not do it)
 ```bash
 ./gradlew :web:viteRun